jeremysb1/magicbrain_backend/README.md

-# magicbrain_backend
+# Backend for Magicbrain project

-This is the backend for the face detection project with Node.js and Express.js.
+This is the backend for the face detection project with Node and Express.js.